 Most Unusual: Uwell Amulet Watch Pod

-A combination of watch and vape pod, when this first came in we thought it was going to be a gimmick.
+A combination of watch and vape pod, when the Amulet first came in we thought it was going to be a gimmick.
 And maybe it is, but it also produces a surprisingly good vape.

 How’s it work?
 Simply strap it around your wrist, and then detach the pod system from the strap when you want to vape.
 This is the perfect solution for people looking for a super discrete device as well as for something that’s a bit different from the norm.